groverburger/g3d/README.md

 ## Demo Code

-The entire `main.lua` file for the demo shown is under 30 lines, as shown here:
+The entire `main.lua` file for the Earth and Moon demo is under 30 lines, as shown here:
 ```lua
 -- written by groverbuger for g3d
 -- october 2020